 Gringgs, using mighty hammers, almost casually pounded them into the ground.
-From where they sat, Todd could see how enormous the finished
+From where they sat, Todd could see how enormous the finished complex would be.
+But then, the Gringg liked a lot of space.

 The curved archways were a lot like the halls on their ship.